horodynskyi/Insurance/README.md

 # Insurance
 # TODO LIST
-# 1. Map all models in controllers.
-# 2. Crudoshleping all razor pages.
+# 1. Crudoshleping all razor pages.
-# 3. Validate all data.
+# 2. Validate all data.
-# 4. PageHelper on every getData from table.
-# 5. Make some relation requests.
+# 3. Make some relation requests.
-# 6. Create microservice with MongoDB.
+# 4. Create microservice with MongoDB.
+# RabbitMQ